husus/gomokuAI-py/README.md

-# A simple Gomoku AI written in Python
+# Gomoku AI in Python
-WIP
+A simple Gomoku (or Five-In-A-Row) AI written in Python.